LAB02-Admin/HASS.Agent-Docs/docs/notifications/notification-usage-and-examples.md

  * `title`: the title of your popup [optional]
  * `image`: http(s) url containing the location of an image [optional]
  * `duration`: duration (in seconds) for which the popup will be shown [optional]

+You can also configure actionable notifications, refer to the [actionable notifications](https://hassagent.readthedocs.io/en/latest/notifications/new/notification-actionable/) docs for more info.

 ### Text notification